webhintio/hint/packages/connector-local/README.md

 # Local connector (`@sonarwhal/connector-local`)

-A local connector to analyze the files in your project with `sonarwhal`.
+A local connector to analyze the local files in your project with `sonarwhal`.

 ## Installation